-Product Tags: Building Systems, Roofing, Storm Protection,
+Product Tags: Green Building, Building Systems, Roofing, Storm Protection,

-Unit of Sale: sys
+Unit of Sale: Each

 Additional Information and Specifications: “The WRCS concrete roofing system is a patent pending design and method that provides ultimate resistance and protection against hurricanes, fire and pests.
 The system consists of a series of self supported insulation panels which provide a stay in place formwork for the solid concrete roof slab and offers a simple, efficient, and affordable solution for both existing and new homes.

 The WRCS roof incorporates monolithic construction that actually improves the rigidity of the structure and eliminates the usual roofing problems associated with leaky connections and joints.
 The solid concrete construction is resistant to wind speeds exceeding 160 mph, it is not affected by termites, and will not burn.